HackAndPwn/HackAndPwn.github.io/_posts/2020-05-23-windows-7-esu-patching.md

 ### Installing the Convenience Rollup (SP2) and running the System Update Readiness Tool

 There are two large updates that can be applied next.
 The first is the Windows 7 Convenience Rollup, which is also considered SP2 for Windows 7, including a collection of hotfixes and updates.
 The second update is the System Update Readiness Tool.
 This update will show as installed, so this is included to be executed once (verifying SP2 installation integrity).

+> After installing Service Pack 2 (KB3125574), an update may appear as available in Windows Update (KB4539601).
+However, this update is not required and is replaced with the latest ESU Windows 7 Cumulative Update.
+Once that is installed, KB4539601 will no longer appear in Windows Update.

 | KB Number | Name                                         | Description | Download |
 |:---------:|----------------------------------------------|-------------|----------|